bart-kus/rhcsa-9/Users and Groups.md

 Let's add John to the wheel group. ``usermod -aG wheel john``

 Let's remove John from the wheel group. ``gpasswd -d john wheel``

+Secon method:

+To add the user student to the sudoers file on RHEL 9, follow these steps:

+Method 2: Modify the /etc/sudoers file
+Switch to the root user (or use an account with sudo privileges):

+``su -``
+Alternatively, if you're already using a sudo user:

+sudo -i
+Open the /etc/sudoers file using the visudo command.
+This command ensures that the file is checked for syntax errors before saving:

+``visudo``
+Add the following line to grant student sudo privileges.
+Look for the section that has:

+## Allow root to run any commands anywhere
+root    ALL=(ALL)       ALL
+Below that line, add the following to give the user student sudo access:

+student ALL=(ALL)       ALL
+Save and exit:

+If using the default vi editor, press Esc, then type :wq and hit Enter to save and exit.
+If you made an error, visudo will alert you and prevent the file from being saved with invalid synt